-You can’t make a good photograph of a scene that is lacking in interest.
+The first is that you can’t make a good photograph of a scene that is lacking in interest.
 For landscape photography, this might normally require a site with natural beauty.

 |Structures such as this operating water mill can make up in charm what they may lack in natural beauty.
 Cable Mill, Cades Cove, Great Smoky Mountains National Park, Tennessee.
-Nikon D810, Nikon 24-70 mm f2.8 lens at 38 mm, 1/100 sec., f2.8, ISO 800|
+Nikon D810, Nikon 24-70 mm f2.8 lens at 38 mm, 1/100 sec., f2.8, ISO 800.|